omgmog/talk-cardboctober/talk.md

 ## I made some
 ## cool things...

-^ and I think I made some pretty cool things
+^ and in the end I made some pretty cool things

 ---
 ![inline fill](images/giphy-06.gif)![inline fill](images/giphy-08.gif)